Portsmouth Square pedestrian bridge

-The Portsmouth Square pedestrian bridge (also called the Dr. Rolland and Kathryn Lowe Community Bridge) is a prominent architectural landmark in Chinatown, San Francisco that spans over Kearny Street from Portsmouth Square to the second floor and third floor of the Hilton San Francisco Financial District hotel, which houses the Chinese Culture Center of San Francisco.
+The Portsmouth Square pedestrian bridge (also called the Dr. Rolland and Kathryn Lowe Community Bridge) was a prominent architectural landmark in Chinatown, San Francisco, that spanned over Kearny Street from Portsmouth Square to the second floor and third floor of the Hilton San Francisco Financial District hotel, which houses the Chinese Culture Center of San Francisco.
+It was demolished in August 2026 as part of the Portsmouth Square renovation project.

-While the bridge is ostensibly meant for pedestrian access to cross the road to the Chinese Culture Center, surveys show that it is rarely used as such, and it gets denigrated by some residents as a "bridge to nowhere."
-Nevertheless, its brutalist architectural elements and banked sides have made it an attractive space for street skateboarders, from whom it has seen continuous use since the late 1970s, and has been a mainstay in skate media.
+While the bridge was intended for pedestrian access to cross the road to the Chinese Culture Center, surveys showed that it was rarely used as such, and it was denigrated by some residents as a "bridge to nowhere."
+Nevertheless, its brutalist architectural elements and banked sides have made it an attractive space for street skateboarders, from whom it has seen continuous use since the late 1970s, and was a mainstay in skate media.
 Skateboarders colloquially call it China Banks.
-It is also used as a public and private community space.
+It was also used as a public and private community space.

-The bridge is currently under consideration for being demolished as part of a complete redesign of Portsmouth Square.